Rhythms OKR Roles and Permissions

 Additional Role Permissions:

-• Guest: Can view OKRs based on visibility settings but cannot create, edit, align, or check in
+• Guest: Can view OKRs based on visibility settings but cannot create, edit, or manage

-• Delegate: Can edit, view, align, and check in on delegated OKRs as if they were the owner
+• Delegate: Can edit and check in on delegated OKRs as if they were the owner, but cannot manage (delete/transfer) those OKRs

 Frequently Asked Questions